caitroach/pneumonia-detection/README.md

 This dataset specifically had over 5,000 images split into train, validation, and test sets.

 ### 2. Verifying the dataset
 It's good practice to check out the structure of your dataset before doing anything with it.
-I used ```os```, a Python module for its operating system to count each image in my dataset and output a list with the image distribution.
+I used ```os```, a Python module for interacting with the operating system, to count each image in my dataset and output a list with the image distribution.
 This makes it easier to evaluate the quality of a dataset before trying to train a machine learning model on it.

 ### 3. Visualizing the dataset
 This step is technically optional, but after verifying that you have a good dataset, it's a good idea to visualize your data to get an idea of what you are working with.
 In my program, I used ```os``` to look through file directories, ```cv2``` to load and process the images in my dataset, and ```matplotlib``` to visualize the data.
 The result was a 6x2 grid of images labelled either "NORMAL LUNGS" or "PNEUMONIA".
 This was a nice way to understand the differences between our classes, before we even start working with our model.